Effective date: May 8, 2026

 Advertising / marketing

 Used to deliver relevant marketing or to measure the effectiveness of our marketing.
 Where required by law, these are only set after you consent.
-The advertising and marketing tags Neuroscale uses (LinkedIn Insight Tag, Meta Pixel, and Google Ads conversion tracking) are configured for campaign measurement and conversion attribution; Neuroscale does not currently use these tags to enable cross-context behavioral advertising or to “sell” or “share” personal information for cross-context behavioral advertising as those terms are defined under the CPRA.
-If this practice changes, the change will be reflected in this Notice and in our Privacy Notice, and Californians will be offered the “Do Not Sell or Share” opt-out described in §6.
+The advertising and marketing tags Neuroscale uses (LinkedIn Insight Tag, Meta Pixel, Google Ads conversion tracking, and the OpenAI pixel) are configured for campaign measurement and conversion attribution.
+Neuroscale does not use these tags to enable cross-context behavioral advertising or to “sell” or “share” personal information as those terms are defined under the CPRA.
+This position rests on two controls, not on configuration alone: (1) these tags load only after you grant advertising-category consent through our consent manager (see §4); and (2) Neuroscale enables each platform’s restricted-data-use / limited-data-use terms — Google’s Restricted Data Processing, Meta’s Limited Data Use terms, LinkedIn’s and OpenAI’s equivalent data-processing terms — under which the platform is contractually restricted to processing the data as Neuroscale’s service provider / processor for measurement and attribution, and is prohibited from using it for its own cross-context behavioral advertising.
+If this practice or these contractual terms change, the change will be reflected in this Notice and in our Privacy Notice, and Californians will be offered the “Do Not Sell or Share” opt-out described in §6.
+As an additional safeguard, the “Do Not Sell or Share” and GPC opt-outs in §6 are honored today regardless of this position.

 3. Cookies and similar technologies in use